Hurricane Tracker: Laura expected to become major Category 3 hurricane as watch issued for Houston area

 LAURA

-After passing Cuba, Laura was headed toward the warm, deep Gulf waters that forecasters said could bring rapid intensification.
+After passing Cuba, Laura was headed toward the warm, deep Gulf waters that forecasters are likely to bring rapid intensification.

 Laura is now forecast to become a hurricane late Tuesday morning or early afternoon.
 The storm is expected to continue to intensify, making landfall Wednesday night as a major Category 3 hurricane with winds of 115 mph.

 Landfall is forecast to be somewhere along the Louisiana/Texas border, but the track could shift further west.
-The area just outside Houston has been placed under a Hurricane Watch.
+As of 5:30 a.m.
+Tuesday, the area just outside Houston has been placed under a Hurricane Watch.

+Houston itself is not included in the watch, but that could change as the morning progresses.

+Laura could bring a storm surge of up to 11 feet from Louisiana to eastern Texas and wind gusts over 100 mph from western Louisiana to eastern Texas.

 "We're only going to dodge the bullet so many times.
 And the current forecast for Laura has it focused intently on Louisiana," Gov. John Bel Edwards told a news briefing.